JamesWPritchett/nuvalenceaddressbook/README.md

 ### Localization
 It would probably only take a few hours at most to add localization support, but adding the different languages would be an ongoing project as languages are requested

+### End To End tests are broken out of the box
+As shipped, ng11 has broken protractor tests.
+Given time, I would attempt to fix them and implement at least 80% coverage